Tryliom/PhysicsEngine/documentation/blogpost.md

 An allocator is a class that will allocate memory for you.<br>
 It's used to avoid memory fragmentation and to improve the performance.<br>
-The allocator used in the engine is a heap allocator, it's a simple allocator that will allocate memory on the heap.<br>
 This is mainly used to monitor the memory usage and to avoid memory fragmentation.<br>

 I made a heap, linear and free list allocator.<br>